keep-on-rolling/keep-on-rolling.github.io/en/_posts/2019-04-14-UNESCO-Biosphere-Entlebuch.md

 ---
 layout: post
-title: UNESCO Biosphere Entlebuch, Thun, Interlaken and Brünigpass
+title: UNESCO Biosphere Entlebuch, Thun, Interlaken and Brunigpass
-categories: weekend trip
+lang: en
-tags: weekend trip, lake lucerne, entlebuch, unesco, biosphere, lake thun, thun, interlaken, brünigpass
+lang-ref: unesco-biosphere-entlebuch-2019
 ---

 Once a year, all board members of the Java User Group Switzerland meet for an all-day retreat.
 Each year at a different location in Switzerland.
 I like to use this opportunity for a nice bicycle tour.
 This year we met at Lake Thun.
 From Lucerne, this is a very nice route through the UNESCO Biosphere Entlebuch and with just over 100 km (60 mi) an ideal length for a full day tour.
 That sounds like a plan!